EPCCed/archer2-intro-package/_episodes/02-system-overview.md

 * Compute nodes
 * Data analysis (pre-/post- processing) nodes

-All of the node types have the same processors: AMD EPYC Zen2 7742, 2.25GHz, 64-cores.
+All of the node types have the same processors: AMD EPYC<sup>TM</sup> 7742, 2.25GHz, 64-cores.
 All nodes are dual socket nodes so there are 128 cores per node.

 {% include figure.html url="" max-width="80%" file="/fig/archer2_architecture.png"